1984 Laverda RGA Jota

 Here’s a better view of it, shortly after getting it home:

 The styling of the RGA Jota was sometimes criticized when it was new; people didn’t like the bikini fairing and the “epaulets” on the front of the tank.
-The British importer even commissioned a replacement “Sprint” fairing (first a full fairing, then a half fairing to keep the lovely engine exposed) that is very attractive but nearly impossible to find now.
-I find the RGA Jota to be strikingly beautiful, far more so than most of the motorcycles I see on the streets today.
+The British importer at the time even commissioned a replacement “Sprint” fairing (first a full fairing, then a half fairing to keep the lovely engine exposed) that is very attractive but nearly impossible to find now.
+I find the RGA Jota to be strikingly beautiful, far more so than most of the motorcycles I see on the streets today and I get the same comment from most people who see it.
 I also think the bike looks better in person than it does in photos.

 Although it is not a hotrod like the true Laverda Jota, the RGA Jota (like the RGS) provides a lot of performance, especially the type that involves extended riding at 100+ mph.
 Ironically the U.S.-spec speedometer is capped at 85 mph, which is about where the RGA Jota wakes up.
 In the 1980s you could still ride this way legally in parts of Europe.
 I am fortunate to live near a road where that kind of performance can still (almost) be used: I-70 crossing the Rocky Mountains.
 Between Denver and Grand Junction at the Utah border, about 230 miles, the RGA Jota is in its element.
 The high elevation and steep grades allow you to use all the power available, if not quite all the speed potential, and the chassis works beautifully at those speeds.
 In more mundane riding the RGA Jota often seems unwieldy.
 If you just ride it around the block on a test ride, you will probably hate it.